 When all is said, Chatto is still right in much of his criticism.
-It ought to have been a small task for Douce to identify William Benting simply by asking the owner of the book, from whence he had the book.
+It ought to have been a small task for Douce to identify William Benting simply by asking the owner from whence he had obtained the book.
 At the same time the identification of William Benting weakens Douce's case: It is true that Benting was born at Whitehall, but this was in 1704, six years after most of the palace had burned down.
 Thus Benting had never seen the painting in question.

 Both Chatto and Hegner also point out that lots of art experts had visited the palace: Mander, Sandrart, Patin and Vertue, and none of them mention such a painting.
 For comparison the mural in Basel was 60 meters long and thus it would have been hard to miss.

 Finally it must (again) be remembered that when Douce so furiously defends this description of the painting in Whitehall, is it is chiefly because he believes it is helping to prove that Holbein didn't design the famous woodcuts: »it is to be hoped that no additional evidence will be requisite to shew that Holbein did not invent the subjects, nor execute the cuts belonging to the Dance of Death, which is usually ascribed to him«.

 Douce's logic is presumably that if it can be proved that Holbein had painted a dance of death in Whitehall, then it would explain much of the praise he was given by his contemporaries.
 This praise would then not be on account of the famous woodcuts, but the painting in Whitehall.